Skip to main content

 Layers Used: Layer 4 (Contradiction Challenge), Layer 6 (Iterative Drafts)

-You will use the same skill from Chapter 2's Contradiction Test — handling changing information — applied to systems rather than arguments.
+You will use the same skill from Chapter 2's Contradiction Test (handling changing information) applied to systems rather than arguments.

-The instructor changes one variable: "Now the bank is in a country where 60% of customers are unbanked and rely on personal relationships with loan officers."
+The instructor changes one variable in your scenario.
 You must revise your merged cascade map into Draft 3.
-You cannot start from scratch — you must show which connections changed, which new ones appeared, and which old ones became irrelevant.
+You cannot start from scratch.
+You must show which connections changed, which new ones appeared, and which old ones became irrelevant.
 Then ask AI to re-analyze with the new variable and compare its adaptation to yours.

 Your revised cascade map (Draft 3) with every change visually marked: new connections (green), removed connections (red/strikethrough), modified connections (yellow).
 A "change log" listing every modification with a one-sentence explanation of why the variable shift caused this change.
 A comparison of your adaptation vs. AI's adaptation: where did you adapt better?
 Where did AI adapt better?

-I have revised my cascade map.
 Please: (1) Did I correctly identify the most important changes caused by the variable shift?
 (2) Are there cascading consequences of this variable shift that I missed?
 (3) Did I incorrectly keep any connections that should have changed?
 (4) Rate how well I adapted vs. how well I would need to adapt -- on a percentage scale, how much of the necessary revision did I capture?
 (5) Does my change log show genuine systems thinking (understanding WHY things changed) or surface-level adjustment (just swapping labels)?

 Original merged map: